ysynoya/ysynoya.github.io/_pages/about.md

 # 🎖 Honors and Awards

 - *2024.05* STRing won 2nd prize in the 2024 RoboCup China Open in soccer SPL group.

 # 📖 Educations

-- *2015.09 - 2020.06*, Doctor of Philosophy, East China Normal University, Shanghai, China.
+- *2013.09 - 2020.06*, Doctor of Philosophy, East China Normal University, Shanghai, China.
 - *2017.09 - 2019.02*, Visiting Scholar, Louisiana State University, Baton Rouge, USA.
+- *2009.09 - 2013.06*, Undergraduate, East China Normal University, Shanghai, China.

-# 💬 Invited Talks and Conference presentations
+# 💬 Invited Talks and Conference Presentations

-- *2024.06*, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2021.03*, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  \| [\[video\]](https://github.com/)
+- *2024.10*, 数据驱动视角的城市体育资源观察, Shanghai.
+- *2018.04*, Relationships between three-dimensional landscape pattern metrics and land surface temperature, Annual Meeting of the Association of American Geographers (AAG), New Orleans, Louisiana.
+- *2016.04*, How much GREEN can U see on a floor - Floor Green View Index: an indicator for quantifying visibility of urban vegetation using remotely sensed images and GIS, Annual Meeting of the Association of American Geographers (AAG), San Francisco, California.

 # 💻 Internships